pdjr-signalk-plugins/process-scheduler/README.md

 activities: a 'start' activity which runs once when the main engine is fired up and a subsequent 'iterate' activity which runs repeatedly for as long as the engine is running.
-The start event in both activities is used to issue a notification which signals that the lubrication pump should run.
+The output of both activities is used to signal when the shaft lubrication pump should run.

-Controlling execution of the lubrication task can be accomplished in many ways, the simplest is probably to sense the state of the engine ignition switch.
+Controlling execution of the lubrication task can be accomplished in many ways: I choose to sense the state of the engine ignition switch.

-Modern engines with CAN interfaces into Signal K may support other ways of detecting engine state.
+On my ship the ignition switch state is echoed by the value on 'electrical.switches.bank.0.11.state'.

-The simplest control strategy for the lubrication pump involves directing PUT updates to a relay switch channel.
+My stern gland lubrication pump is operated by a relay on 'electrical.switches.bank.26.5.state'.

-The plugin configuration for handling just this shaft librication task might look like this.
+The plugin configuration I use for handling the shaft librication task looks like this.

 ```
 "configuration": {